-Gilfeather Turnip - Organic(85 days) Brassica napus x Brassica rapa Open-pollinated.
+(85 days) Open-pollinated.
 This white-fleshed heirloom has put Wardsboro, Vt., (population 900) on the culinary map.
 Every October, Wardsboro hosts a festival at which Gilfeather is served in all the dishes.
 It was either developed or discovered by John Gilfeather (1865-1944) of Wardsboro in the late 1800s.
 He sold them by the cartload in Brattleboro, Vt., and Northhampton, Mass., in the early 1900s.
-Although Gilfeather is said to have cut the tops and bottoms off his turnips so no one else could propagate them, some seeds escaped to market growers William and Mary Lou Schmidt, who salvaged, multiplied and commercialized them.
+Although the lanky and secretive Gilfeather is said to have cut the tops and bottoms off his turnips so no one else could propagate them, some seeds escaped—to market growers William and Mary Lou Schmidt, who salvaged, multiplied and commercialized them.